November 23, 2011

 For a touch of the surreal, the exhibition included a wall of ice to allow visitors a close encounter with an iceberg, an endangered object in nature at this time of climate change.
 We touched the gigantic block of ice to better imagine hypothermia which claimed the lives of those who had leapt from the sinking ship.
 Her collision with an iceberg happened in the springtime and nighttime cold of the North Atlantic.

 More than the faithful recreation of the ship’s interior and the iceberg, it was the collection of artifacts salvaged from the wreckage that detained our interest.
-The actual items - bits and pieces of reality that may have been lost in this oft-told tragic tale - had been dredged up from the deep, curated and documented.
-Some of the personal effects of passengers and contents of the ship surprisingly survived decades under 12,ooo feet of water.
-Pieces of jewelry, toiletries, cracked china with the White Star Line logo, and, gasp, a tattered steward’s jacket have become sobering reminders of people who once owned and used them.
+The actual items – bits and pieces of reality that may have been lost in this oft-told tragic tale – had been dredged up from the deep, curated and documented.
+Some of the personal effects of passengers and contents of the ship surprisingly survived decades under 12,000 feet of water.
+Pieces of jewelry, toiletries, cracked china with the White Star Line logo, and, gasp, a tattered steward’s jacket had become sobering reminders of people who once owned and used them.
 Most jaw-dropping were the otherwise fragile items, which I never thought would last a few seconds in water, let alone decades under the sea, such as perfume bottles that still exuded their scent despite their watery burial and some postcards that were largely preserved, save for minimal smudges.
 The leather satchels that contained them proved to have been impervious to water.
 One postcard expressed this Hallmark-cheesy sentiment:

 If dreams could come true, how happy I’d be.
 I dreamed I loved you.
 I dreamed you loved me.